-I’m sure you’ve had that feeling when lying in bed that tomorrow is going to be different; that you’re finally going to be more active or eating better or start on another new and ambitious goal.
+I’m sure you’ve had that feeling when lying in bed and hoping that tomorrow is going to be different; that you’re finally going to be more active or eating better or start on another new and ambitious goal.
 Basically, it comes down to having a new day and a new focus.
-This isn’t much different when it comes to the ambitions within a healthcare system to make changes for the betterment of patients and professionals.
-However, finding the strategies for improving outcomes in healthcare isn’t as simple as pickup up a book or setting your mind toward something better.
+This isn’t much different when it comes to the ambitions of a healthcare system to make changes for the betterment of patients and professionals.
+However, finding the strategies for improving outcomes in healthcare isn’t as simple as pickup up a book or set your mind toward something better.
 Don’t worry, it also isn’t as unattainable as you might have heard from others.

 Any sort of improvement project has many sorts of phases and unique challenges that can and often do trip up even the best of us.
 This can be exacerbated when looking at and dealing with different departments, different people and personalities, sometimes different locations, and different obligations or requirements.
-This doesn’t mean that you throw your hands up and forget the whole ideal, but you map out what you need, where you want to go and what kind of goals or improvements that you want mastered.
-As explained in the articled linked above, the top five essentials to finding outcomes improvement in a healthcare organization starts with leadership.
+This doesn’t mean that you throw your hands up and forget the whole ideal, but you map out what you need, where you want to go and what kind of goals or improvements that you want to be mastered.
+As explained in the articled linked above, the top five essentials to finding outcomes improvement in a healthcare organization start with leadership.

 Malleable People and Environments

 Change, especially substantial changes, come from the top down and require some flexibility or compromise on the part of everyone involved.
 Because not every healthcare organization works the same, it is impossible to expect that the exact framework for an internal system will be sufficient or helpful across the board.
-You can look to successes and even failures of another organization and learn from them, but implementation of software and adherence to it requires everyone to learn new things, change routines, and make concessions that they may not want to.
-However, when leaders are on board and able to answer questions, direct people and take things under control, staff is usually more willing to follow.
+You can look to successes and even failures of another organization and learn from them, but the implementation of software and adherence to it requires everyone to learn new things, change routines, and make concessions that they may not want to.
+However, when leaders are on board and able to answer questions, direct people and take things under control, the staff is usually more willing to follow.

 Analyzing the Data